Trustees

 Tony Markus is a maxillofacial surgeon who, with the support of many colleagues, and at the request of the local childrens’ doctors, established a truly multidisciplinary cleft service to serve the population of Dorset and surroundings in 1985, a post from which he has now retired.

-Over the years we have trained many young surgeons, speech therapists, orthodontists and other cleft team members from around the world and, with his fellow Trustees, he decided to establish the charity in 2006 with a view to sharing our expertise in the longer term.
+Over the years he trained many young surgeons, speech therapists, orthodontists and other cleft team members from around the world and, with his fellow Trustees.
+In 2006, he decided to establish the charity with a view to sharing our expertise in the longer term and achieving the aims of Future Faces.

 Philip Worley